Honoring LGBTQ+ Pride: A brief history

 While there are still many stigmas around being LGBTQ+ that make it difficult to measure the size of the LGBTQ+ community, Catalyst Research estimates that 4.5% of the US population, 3% of the Canadian population, and 2.2% of the U.K. population identify as LGBTQ+.
 Today, 81 countries prohibit discrimination in employment based on sexual orientation, including the United States.
 96% of Fortune 500 companies employ non-discrimination policies that explicitly include sexual orientation, and 94% include gender identity.

 The LGBTQ+ community has made enormous strides in the last several decades around inclusion, equity, and rights both in and out of the workplace.
 But at its heart, Pride Month is about radical change for a more equitable and just world.
 Yet, 46% of all workers in the United States are still closeted in the workplace, and 17% of them reported finding this burden exhausting.
 But on the other hand, a quarter of LGBTQ+ employees have reported staying at a job due to LGBTQ+ inclusive work environments.

 So as you examine your DEI practices in your organization, remember that there is always more work to be done.
 Consider sharing this blog with your workforce and creating a dialogue around building better inclusion practices within your company.
 Join us in celebrating all the LGBTQ+ community has achieved, and together, let’s work towards a better, more inclusive world of work.

 Build a more diverse, equitable, and inclusive workplace

-Learn how you can move the needle on DEI with our free starter kit.
+Learn how you can move the needle on DEI.